Balance beam

 The balance beam is a rectangular artistic gymnastics apparatus and an event performed using the apparatus.
-Both the apparatus and the event are sometimes simply referred to as "beam".
+The apparatus and the event are sometimes simply called "beam".
 The English abbreviation for the event in gymnastics scoring is BB.
+The balance beam is performed competitively only by female gymnasts.

+The Apparatus

-The beam is a small, thin beam which is typically raised from the floor on a leg or stand at both ends.
-The balance beam is only performed competitively by female gymnasts.
-Beams are usually covered with leather-like material and are only four inches wide.
+The beam is a small, thin beam that is typically raised from the floor on a leg or stand at both ends.
+It is usually covered with leather-like material and is only four inches wide.

 Balance beams used in international gymnastics competitions must conform to the guidelines and specifications set forth by the International Gymnastics Federation Apparatus Norms brochure.
-Several companies manufacture and sell beams, including AAI (USA), Janssen Fritsen (Europe) and Acromat (Australia).
+Several companies manufacture and sell beams, including AAI (USA), Janssen-Fritsen (Europe) and Acromat (Australia).
 Most gymnastics schools purchase and use balance beams that meet the FIG's standards, but some may also use beams with carpeted surfaces for practice situations.
-While learning new skills, gymnasts often work on floor beams that have the same dimensions and surface of regulation apparatus, but are set a very short distance from or on the ground.
+While learning new skills, gymnasts often work on floor beams with the same dimensions and surface of regulation apparatus but are set a very short distance from or on the ground.
 They may also work on medium beams, mini beams, road beams, or even lines on a mat.

 Originally, the beam surface was plain polished wood.
 In earlier years, some gymnasts competed on a beam made of basketball-like material.
-However, this type of beam was eventually banned due to its extreme slipperiness.
+However, this beam type was eventually banned due to its extreme slipperiness.
 Since the 1980s, beams have been covered in leather or suede.
-In addition, they are now also sprung to accommodate the stress of high-difficulty tumbling and turns and poses.
+In addition, they are now also sprung to accommodate the stress of high-difficulty tumbling, turns, and poses.

-Dimensions

-Measurements of the apparatus are published by the Fédération Internationale de Gymnastique (FIG) in the Apparatus Norms brochure.
+The Fédération Internationale de Gymnastique (FIG) publishes the apparatus's measurements in the Apparatus Norms brochure.